crowdbotics/modules/README.md

 ## Metro config

 Our modules and template are written in a way that no user setup is required.
-We also make use of some simple scripts to update a manifest that lists the modules installed and we pick up from that to load them.
+We also make use of a babel plugin that allows glob imports from the modules directory.

 This section explains the mechanisms of this setup.